lgbt-foundation/whitepaper/whitepaper.md

 ### Escrow of Proceeds

-ETH (Ethereum) committed during the Token Sale will be held in a secure multi-signature wallet and will only be released from the account with two out of three signatures of:
+ETH committed during the Token Sale will be held in a secure multi-signature wallet and will only be released from the account with two out of three signatures of:

 - Christof Wittig - Founder and CEO of Hornet Networks
 - NN - Member of the Advisory Board